Violent extremism: Pull factors

-Radicalization and the Internet
+Radicalization on the Internet

-The current state of evidence on the link between the Internet, social media, and violent radicalization is very limited and it is still inconclusive.
+The Internet can be used as a "facilitator—even an accelerant—for terrorist and criminal activity."
+Radicalization of young people by foreign and homegrown terrorist groups frequently occurs on the Internet and social media platforms.
+According to a report on counter-terrorism from the Security, Conflict, and Cooperation in the Contemporary World (SCCCW) series published by Palgrave Macmillan (2022), "jihadist groups have exploited—and continue to exploit—the Internet to plan, recruit, train and execute terrorist attacks and spread their ideology online."
+The increase of online English-language extremist material in recent years is readily available with guidance to plan violent activity.
+"English-language web forums […] foster a sense of community and further indoctrinate new recruits".
+The Internet has "become a tool for spreading extremist propaganda, and for terrorist recruiting, training, and planning.
+It is a means of social networking for like-minded extremists... including those who are not yet radicalized, but who may become so through the anonymity of cyberspace."

 Most studies fail to provide evidence on the drivers of interest in extremist sites, the engagement of social media in these issues, the reasons for the influence of its content, and the correlated external and internal factors, as well as the trajectories of youth who come to perpetuate violent acts.
 Some evidence suggests that the Internet and social media may play a role in the violent radicalization process, mainly through the dissemination of information and propaganda, as well as the reinforcement, identification and engagement of a (self)-selected audience that is interested in radical and violent messages.
 The synthesis of evidence shows, at its best, that social media is an environment that facilitates violent radicalization, rather than driving it.

-The Internet remains a medium for the spread of narratives.
-Often, it is mistaken as a driver of violent extremism rather than the medium that it is.
-The ease of access to social media spaces makes it widely used in the Horn of Africa.
-Unfortunately, social media not only brings people closer, to share thoughts and opinions, but it is also used to spread false information.
-Additionally, the application of privacy rules has made it easier for closing the niche and advancing the targeting of vulnerable individuals.
-These privacy rules through welcomed, have made the process of analysis for prevention; challenging.
-Overall, social media provides a platform to upgrade the conversation for vulnerable individuals into violent extremism through the use of narratives.

 Contextual factors

-Contextual factors provide a favourable terrain to the emergence of violent extremist groups, such as: fragile states, the lack of rule of law, corruption and criminality.
+Contextual factors provide a favourable terrain to the emergence of violent extremist groups, such as: fragile states, the lack of rule of law, corruption, and criminality.

 The following behaviors in combination have been identified as signs of potential radicalization: